-Without proper UX design, a software would be very frustrating for the users.
+Without proper UX design, software would be very frustrating for users.
 They would not like to use the application.
 This could result in customers bailing out and leaving the application.

 However, a sensible UX design helps create a positive user experience.
 Namely, a good UX design practice takes into account the needs and requirements of the users to enable easy, intuitive and efficient interaction with the software.
 This increases user satisfaction and retention, improves efficiency and effectiveness when using the software, reduces errors, and ultimately promotes business success through higher user adoption and loyalty.
 Good UX design can therefore help a product or service to be better aligned with the needs and expectations of users and thus be positioned more successfully in the market.
 Accordingly, it is essential that UX design is planned for during the development of a software.

 Okay, we now know that UX design is indispensable for good software applications.
 However, you definitely have to consider the respective target groups here as well, don't you?
 How can the target group be considered in the UX design process?
 Can you give us a brief insight here as well?